 5. because there is simply no logical argument against veganism

 "Plants have feelings too!
 Alone you can change nothing anyway!
 Cows, pigs and chickens would multiply and spread virus-like!
 Ahhhh...
 I want to stick to my habits - but I also don't want other people, animals, the environment and my own health to suffer."

 Habit, taste, tradition and convenience are certainly the most commonly mentioned and also Most honest arguments for the consumption of animal foods.
 However, they are all quickly invalidated.
 Not least because they mostly Are based on personal habits and come across as rather egotistical.

 Informed Veganer:innen annoy thus surely so much, because there is simply no chance to triumph in a discussion against them.
 Quite simply because they stand up for the values that you basically also represent yourself.
 But because of the contradiction with one's own actions, one does not like to admit it.

 The reaction?
 Either you find vegan:inside annoyingYou admit to the contradictions and live with them - or you realize that you should change something in order to bring values and actions back into harmony.

 You are not convinced yet?
 In a separate post I will show you all my personal Reasons to go vegan.

 Vegans are annoying because they question habits

 To most People find personal change difficult.
-In this case, there is even a threat of a significant Change that, for most of us, challenges the behavior of several decades of our lives.
-No wonder, then, that vegans are so annoying when they explain to us, unasked or on demand, that they live vegan for animals, for people, for the environment and for their own health.
+In this case, there is even a threat of a significant Change that, for most of us, challenges the behavior of several decades of our own lives.
+No miracle therefore that Veganer:innen so nerven, if they explain to us unasked or also on demand that they live vegan for animals, for humans, for the environment and the own health.

 Can you think of any other reasons why vegans are so annoying?
 Or did this article help you better understand the vegan lifestyle?
 Feel free to share your thoughts in the comments.